FIU

 Want to participate in our research?

-The EMU study is funded by the National Institute of Mental Health (R01MH116005) and specifically looks at how emotional experiences are processed and stored in the brain during sleep, and how this might differ among youth who experience low or high symptoms of anxiety.
+The EMU study is funded by the National Institute of Mental Health (R01MH116005) and specifically looks at how emotional experiences are processed and stored in the brain during sleep, the changes in the brain and behavior related to sleep and anxiety during adolescence and how these impact the escalation of internalizing disorders (e.g., anxiety, depression) and how this might differ among youth who experience low or high symptoms of anxiety.

 The EMU study is actively recruiting youth, ages 10-13.
-Eligible youth have the opportunity to earn up to $200 while contributing to science.
+Eligible youth have the opportunity to earn up to $1500 while contributing to science over time.

 Click here to learn more